 Coconut is high in fatty acids and supports the immune system.
 It protects us against bacterial infections and boosts metabolism.

 Plus, it just tastes delicious!

 Tahini can be combined with sweet jam and honey.
-It boasts a tremendous amount of nutrients like calcium, magnesium, fiber, iron and vitamin B1.
+It boasts a tremendous amount of nutrients like calcium, magnesium, fibre, iron and vitamin B1.
 It can even help prevent heart diseases and reduce cholesterol levels.

-There’s a quick way or preparing tahini as a proper peanut butter replacement.
+There’s a quick way of preparing tahini as a proper peanut butter replacement.
 Just toast some sesame seeds and then blend them in a food processor along with sugar, salt, and vanilla extract to finally indulge in some nice tahini.

-Tahini offers up to 6 grams of protein and 4 grams of fiber.
+Tahini offers up to 6 grams of protein and 4 grams of fibre.
 You can also use sugar-free tahini.
 This makes it a low-calorie substitute for peanut butter.
 It has also managed to become a popular dressing and spread.